Design a Dashboard.

 4. SQL Number Widget

-You may expand the System category and drag the custom bar chart widget to the designer canvas.
-Then, as shown below, drag the handles to expand the widget to a larger area.
-Finally, click the Edit icon in the top right corner.
+You may expand the System category and drag the custom bar chart widget onto the designer canvas.
+Then, as shown below, drag the handles to resize the widget to a larger area.
+Finally, click the Edit icon in the top-right corner.

-A pop-up window is rendered for configuration.
+A pop-up window opens for configuration.
 The sample image is included below for reference.
 Provide a new title for the chart.
 Select the database connection from the dropdown list.
 Provide the SQL query to fetch a result set using the DB connection.
 Include the custom syntax $dateFilter in the Where condition.
-Provide the table column name (with alias if required) in the date filter column field, as shown below.
-Configure the bar chart orientation to be either horizontal or vertical.
+Provide the table column name (with an alias if required) in the date filter column field, as shown below.
+Configure the bar chart orientation as horizontal or vertical.
 Configure the bar chart result type to display numbers or percentages.
-Configure the colors for the background and the text.
+Configure the background and text colors.
 Click to save the configuration.

 Navigate to the Manage Dashboard page.
-Select the Utils—Date Filter On/Off menu option to toggle the date filter's status.
+Select the Utils > Date Filter On/Off option to toggle the date filter.

-An alert notification is displayed in the top-right corner.
-When the report is generated, the Date Filter is now enabled for the dashboard.
+An alert notification appears in the top-right corner.
+When the report is generated, the Date Filter is enabled on the dashboard.

-How to provide security permissions to a dashboard?
+How do you provide security permissions for a dashboard?

-Click the link here to understand the security permissions for a dashboard.
+Click the link to understand the security permissions for a dashboard.

 How to pass parameters to a dashboard?

-Click the link here to understand how to render dynamic dashboards.
+Click the link to learn how to render dynamic dashboards.